Ardabil Carpet: Design

 The foundation is silk with wool pile at a knot density of 300–350 kn/in2.
-The size of the London carpet is 1044 × 535.5 cm, which gives it about 26 million knots in total.
+The size of the London carpet is 1044 × 535.5 cm, which gives its about 26 million knots in total.
 The carpets have an inscription: a couplet from a ghazal by Persian mythic poet Hafiz Shirazi and a signature.
-The inscription reads:I have no refuge in the world other than thy threshold.There is no protection for my head other than this door.The work of the servant of the threshold Maqsud of Kashan in the year 946.
+The inscription reads:

 Translating this date into the Christian calendar shows that the carpet was woven around the years 1539–40 during the reign of Shah Tahmasp, one of the great patrons of carpet weaving.

-The design of the central medallion resembles that of the interior side of the dome of the Sheikh Lotfollah Mosque in Isfahan, with two differently sized lamp motifs surrounding the design, now seen as a deliberate use of graphical perspective, when looked at from the end with the smaller lamp the two appear the same size.
+The design of the central medallion resembles that of the interior side of the dome of the Sheikh Lotfollah Mosque in Isfahan, with two differently sized lamp motifs surrounding the design, now seen as a deliberate use of graphical perspective; when looked at from the end with the smaller lamp, the two appear the same size.
 However, a debate exists due to the fact that there is no proof that graphical perspective was used in 1530s Iran and other historians and critics instead believe the lamps are ones found in mosques or shrines at the time.
 The border is created from cartouches filled with decorations and calligraphy, adding even more details to the already accomplished style.

 Designs for prestige carpet commissions were supplied by the court atelier of artists, who also designed for manuscripts, tiling patterns on buildings and other media, giving a uniform style to elite Safavid art.
 The designs were then copied and adapted for smaller carpets for a wider market.
 The design of these carpets are not typical of later Ardabil rugs, but products of the finest Safavid weaving, with influence from manuscript painting.